1999 Houston Astros season: June—July

-On April 21, Jeff Bagwell hit three home runs in a 10–3 win against the Chicago Cubs at Wrigley Field, his second career three-home run game.
-The second home run allowed him to surpass Jimmy Wynn as the Astros' all-time home run leader at 224 and he tied a career-high in one game with six runs batted in (RBI).
-He produced another three-home run game on June 9 against the Chicago White Sox.
+Bagwell connected for another three-home run game on June 9 against the Chicago White Sox.
 He was also a grand slam short of hitting for the "home run cycle," with a solo home run, a three-run home run, and a two-run home run, respectively.
 The two three-home run games made him the only player to accomplish this feat at two different stadiums in Chicago in the same season.